Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Strong

-Vitamin K contributes to the maintenance of normal bones, an effect supported by controlled trials showing improved bone mineral density and reduced fracture risk in postmenopausal women supplemented with MK-7 for three years.
+Better-preserved bones with age: vitamin K contributes to the maintenance of normal bones.
+Controlled trials confirm this, with improved bone mineral density and reduced fracture risk in postmenopausal women supplemented with MK-7 for three years.

 • Strong

-Vitamin K contributes to normal blood clotting.
-The carboxylation of clotting factors II, VII, IX and X depends on vitamin K, a biochemical role established since the 1930s.
+Blood that clots normally: vitamin K contributes to normal blood clotting.
+It activates clotting factors II, VII, IX and X through carboxylation, a role established since the 1930s.

 • Strong

-A meta-analysis of 16 controlled trials (2022, 6,425 subjects) indicates that vitamin K2 supplementation improves bone mineral density at the lumbar vertebrae in postmenopausal women.
+More bone density in the lower back: a meta-analysis of 16 controlled trials (2022, 6,425 subjects) measures improved mineral density at the lumbar vertebrae in postmenopausal women supplemented with vitamin K2.

 • Strong

-A three-year controlled trial (Knapen et al., 2013) shows that 180 mcg/day of MK-7 limits bone density loss at the femoral neck and lumbar vertebrae in postmenopausal women.
+Less bone loss over time: a three-year controlled trial (Knapen et al., 2013) shows that 180 mcg/day of MK-7 limits density loss at the femoral neck and lumbar vertebrae in postmenopausal women.

 • Moderate

-Large-scale cohort data (Rotterdam Study, 4,807 subjects followed for 7 years) associate high menaquinone intake with a significant reduction in aortic calcification.
+Less calcified arteries: a large cohort (Rotterdam Study, 4,807 subjects followed for 7 years) associates high menaquinone intake with a significant reduction in aortic calcification.

 • Moderate

-A three-year controlled trial (Knapen et al., 2015) shows that MK-7 supplementation improves arterial stiffness measured by pulse wave velocity in healthy postmenopausal women.
+More supple arteries: a three-year controlled trial (Knapen et al., 2015) measures improved arterial stiffness (pulse wave velocity) in healthy postmenopausal women supplemented with MK-7.

 Dosage & Forms